hnduarte/koerber-pharma-challenge/README.md

 - Finally, in the Post /api/patients/search we can put some parameters like page, size, sort, minimum age and name to get the patients that fit these query parameters;
 - Lastly, there are some other basic methods like delete and get for each of the controllers in case the hospital would want more basic operations in their database.
+- I have provided some curl commands in the file commands for testing.

 Summary of this software:
 - Log the consults that happen in the hospital to keep track of the patient's consults, pathologies and symptoms.